No Sweat: Your Guide to Summer in Israel

 Go on a water hike

-Start breaking in your Tevas now–unless you do everything in your Crocs.
-Head to the Galilee for tiyulim that combine both Israel’s natural beauty and its glorious water.
-At Nahal Kziv, you’ll pass a Crusader fortress and admire the stunning green hills.
-Then, just when you’re starting to feel a little faint, you’ll find yourself approaching a refreshing stream.
+Hikes are part of being Israeli – and almost everyone owns either Teva or Shoresh sandals for the summer, or Blundstones for any time of year!
+Head to the Galil for tiyulim that combine both Israel’s natural beauty and its glorious water.
+Just when you’re starting to feel a little faint, you’ll find yourself approaching a refreshing stream.
 Go on, get your feet wet.
 Looking for a bit more water?
 Head to Ein Gedi, where you’ll stand under the waterfalls and feel the crisp water pummel your back, or to the Jordan River Valley, for some intense rafting.
 Just be sure to hold on tight!
+For listing and details, check out the Israel National Parks website.

 Celebrate at a summer festival

 With no rain on the horizon, summers are the time when art, music and dance festivals pop up throughout Israel.
 In Jerusalem, Hutzot Hayotzer Festival takes place in the Sultan’s Pool–a historic valley just a stone’s throw from the Old City–and brings together dozens of artists to showcase their crafts.
 Nightly concerts feature some of Israel’s greatest musicians, their beautiful tunes resounding off of the Old City’s walls.
-Another great Jerusalem festival that’s perfect for kids is the Israel Museum’s Kite Flying Festival.
-Grab your kite and don’t be afraid to show off your skills.
-When the wind dies down, stay for the musical parade of puppets!
-Looking to escape the city?
-Check out the Karmiel Dance Festival, where 5,000 Israeli and international dancers will take part in 120 performances, or the Masada Opera Festival, which will feature the dramatic Tosca this June.
+For events in your city, go to your municipality website.

 Splash around in a water park or pool